 Amanda Hughes is the retired Director of Music at Clarke Middle School in Lexington, Ma, holding an M.M.E from UMASS Lowell.
 She attained her BA in music education from EWU, remaining on the West Coast for many years.
 There, she was a founding member of the Spokane Flute Society, participating in many SFS educational performances in regional schools.
 She was often called upon to direct workshops, ran her own studio, and was an active performer in the area.
+Although Mrs. Hughes has now retired from the flute faculty at Boston Flute Academy, she maintains a thriving private studio in Chelmsford, MA.
+We appreciate all of her great teaching at BFA and keep her page here to encourage any flutists in the Chelmsford area to contact her for private lessons.

 A native of Seattle, WA, her life carried her to various parts of the country, where she took advantage of every opportunity to glean from as many artists as possible.
 She has participated in Master classes and/or lessons from Keith Underwood, Jean-Pierre Rampal, Carol Wincenc, James Galway, Rhonda Larson, William Bennett, Julius Baker, and many, many, others.
 Her main instructors include Webb Coffee, (a former student of James Pappoutsakis), and Doug Worthen.